galbrame/roboberryPi/README.md

 To avoid CORS (cross-origin resource sharing) issues, roboberry only operates on a LAN (local access network).
-While http GET requests typically aren't impacted by CORS, operations such as POST (which is used in roboberry's APIs) are restricted by browsers for security purposes.
+While http GET requests typically aren't impacted by CORS, operations such as POST (which is used in roboberry's API) are restricted by browsers for security purposes.

 roboberry was inspired by this [Autodesk Instructables](https://www.instructables.com/IoT-Controlling-a-Raspberry-Pi-Robot-Over-Internet/) project.
 A lot of the